pieterjm/hackable_esp_device/README.md

 5. The device should now restart, connect to the selected wifi network and be ready for use.

 ### Manual Platformio Prep
-1. create the correct hierarchy.
+1. Create the correct hierarchy.

     |HackableEspDevicePlatformio\ \
     |--- platformio.ini \